 To accomplish its primary purpose, the ATSB must take into account the known and projected environmental challenges associated with continuing growth, emerging technologies and safety trends across the aviation, rail and marine transport sectors.
-In response, the ATSB has implemented a significant reform agenda that will position the agency to evolve its capabilities to deliver core functions in a more efficient and effective manner.
-A key enabler to this reform agenda has been the Government's recent budget measure that will assist the ATSB in maintaining a sustainable resource base.
+In response, the ATSB is preparing a Vision Statement 2025 that will provide a roadmap for the ATSB into the future, driving safety action in a rapidly changing transport environment.
+I will release the Vision Statement during the current year.